 The Rankings That Changed Tennis (Part I)

-The Emirates ATP Rankings were born on 23 August 1973.
+The ATP Rankings were born on 23 August 1973.
 After quickly earning legitimacy and credibility, the rankings have become an indispensable part of tennis accepted universally by players, tournaments and fans.

 It’s a universal goal of tennis players: To become the No. 1 player in the world.
 Kids dream of it, pros fight tooth and nail for it, yet it remains among the most elusive achievements in the sport.
-In the 40-year history of the Emirates ATP Rankings, only 25 players have reached the summit, with just 16 finishing the season as year-end No. 1.
+In the 40-year history of the ATP Rankings, only 25 players have reached the summit, with just 16 finishing the season as year-end No. 1.

 Yet without the foresight of ATP founding fathers, the rankings landscape may look entirely different.
 From the dawn of Open Era tennis in 1968, rankings were largely a subjective calculation, generated by national tennis associations, circuits and a number of eminent tennis journalists who compiled their own lists.